Hindolam

-Hindōḷaṃ is a rāgam in Carnatic music (musical scale of South Indian classical music).
-It is an audava rāgam (or owdava rāgam, meaning pentatonic scale).
-It is a janya rāgam (derived scale), as it does not have all the seven swaras (musical notes).
+Hindōḷaṃ is a ragam in Carnatic music (musical scale of South Indian classical music).
+It is an audava rāgam (5 notes in arohana and avarohana) as it does not have all the seven swaras (musical notes).
 Hindolam is not the same as the Hindustani Hindol.
 The equivalent of Hindolam in Hindustani music is Malkauns (or Malkosh).

 It is known to be a rāgam that is generally beautiful and soothing to listen to.
 Being symmetrical in its ascending and descending scales, it lends itself very well to improvisation and is therefore popular at concerts.

 Structure and Lakshana

 Hindōḷaṃ is a symmetric rāgam that does not contain rishabham and panchamam.
 It is a pentatonic scale (audava-audava rāgam in Carnatic music classification—audava means 'of 5').
 Since pentatonic scales can be found in other world music such as Chinese music, shades of Mohanam and Hindōḷaṃ can sometimes be traced in Chinese and east Asian music.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):